buckbaskin/animatlab/tuning/writeup.md

 In general I think this covers a lot of different sub networks, or at least as thoroughly as I can get without a consistent Wifi connection.

+## CPG

+Do this.
+This is a thing.
+I need to do.